Albany Great Danes men's lacrosse: 2007 season

 In the 2007 season, the lacrosse team would be ranked in the top-25 in both USILA and Nike/Inside Lacrosse polls and reached a high of #2 in the USILA poll.
 Notable wins were against #1 ranked Johns Hopkins Blue Jays and #10 Delaware.
-On May 13, 2007, the men's lacrosse team became the first team at the Division I level to advance/win a match in the NCAA Tournament, defeating Loyola College in Maryland 19–10 in front of nearly 3,000 people at John Fallon Field.
-One week later, the Great Danes were defeated by undefeated Cornell University 12–11 in the NCAA Quarterfinals at Princeton University.
+On May 13, 2007, the men's lacrosse team became the first team at the Division I level to win a match in the NCAA Tournament, defeating Loyola College in Maryland 19–10 in front of nearly 3,000 people at John Fallon Field.
+One week later, the Great Danes were defeated by Cornell University 12–11 in the NCAA Quarterfinals at Princeton University.

-The team finished ranked #4 in the Nike/Inside Lacrosse poll, the highest ranking for any team in school history.
-Head Coach Scott Marr was awarded the USILA Division I National Lacrosse Coach of the Year to cap the amazing season.
+The team finished ranked #4 in the Nike/Inside Lacrosse poll, the highest ranking in UAlbany history.
+Head Coach Scott Marr was awarded the USILA Division I National Lacrosse Coach of the Year.

-One of the big stars for the lacrosse team in 2007 was senior attackman Frank Resetarits.
-He would become the first Great Dane in school history to earn first-team All-American honors as he was selected to the 2007 USILA All-America Team.
+In 2007, Frank Resetarits, a senior attackman, was named to the 2007 USILA All-America Team, making him the first Great Dane to earn first-team All-American honors.
 Resetarits was also named a finalist for the Tewaaraton Trophy.
-Resetarits would also become the first lacrosse player in school history to be drafted into the Major League Lacrosse, selected by the Washington Bayhawks, but being traded and making his debut with the Long Island Lizards.
-Resetarits would also join the National Lacrosse League, drafted #5 overall by the San Jose Stealth in 2007 NLL Draft.
+Resetarits became the first player in school history to be drafted into Major League Lacrosse after being selected by the Washington Bayhawks, but was traded and eventually made his debut with the Long Island Lizards.
+Resetarits would also join the National Lacrosse League, drafted #5 overall by the San Jose Stealth in the 2007 NLL Draft.

-Resetarits was joined in the pros by UAlbany elite goal scorer Merrick Thomson.
-Thomson would sign a free agent contract with the New Jersey Pride on the MLL, and then drafted #2 overall by the Philadelphia Wings in the 2007 NLL Draft.
-Thomson and Restarts were respectively ranked one and two in career points at Albany following the season.
+Resetarits was joined in the pros by UAlbany's Merrick Thomson.
+Thomson signed a free agent contract with the New Jersey Pride on the MLL before being drafted #2 overall by the Philadelphia Wings in the 2007 NLL Draft.
+Thomson and Resetarits were respectively ranked one and two in career points at Albany following the season.
 Defender Liam Gleason was also signed by the New Jersey Pride shortly after the 2007 Major League Lacrosse draft.

-Two other pieces of the championship team were drafted in the 2008 Major League Lacrosse draft.
-Midfielder Jordan Levine was selected 10th Overall by the New Jersey Pride, reuniting him with Thomson and Gleason.
-Star goaltender Brett Queener was selected 48th Overall by the Rochester Rattlers making him the 5th UAlbany graduate to play professionally in Major League Lacrosse.
+Two other players from the championship team were drafted in the 2008 Major League Lacrosse draft.
+Midfielder Jordan Levine was selected 10th overall by the New Jersey Pride, reuniting him with Thomson and Gleason.
+Goaltender Brett Queener was selected 48th overall by the Rochester Rattlers.